DTA S80Pro ECU

 Configuring and using the DTA S80Pro DTA Fast ECU

 Installation is simple.
-Just run the Setup.exe once you downloaded it, and click on Next until it has finished.
-The next task is to physically connect the ECU to the laptop.
-For this task you will need a 'serial' lead, available from DTA, which has a 15 pin D-Type connector on the ECU end of the cable, and a 9 pin D-Type serial connector on the PC end of the cable.
-Dont worry if your computer doesnt have a serial interface.
-I can supply a USB->Serial adaptor.
-These work with Windows, and are very easy to install. .
-Email me for details on price and P&P.
+Just run the Setup.exe once you downloaded it, and keep clicking on Next until it has finished.
+Your next task is to physically connect the ECU to the Windows Computer, or laptop.
+For this task you will need a 'serial' communications lead, available from DTA, which has a 15 pin D-Type connector on the ECU end of the cable, and a 9 pin D-Type serial connector on the PC end of the cable.

 The Zetec and Duratec both use a 36 tooth timing wheel, with a single tooth missing, in other words, a 36-1 timing wheel.
 This gives 10° of crankshaft rotation between each tooth (360° divided by 36 teeth = 10° rotation per tooth).
 The General settings page will already show 36-1 if you have used the Zetec map.

 The crank sensor position before top dead centre, is

 90° for the Zetec, and 90° for the Duratec engines.So make sure that you plug these figures in to the General settings page before trying to start the engine.